Colleges by Location

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-There were 4,422 students who acquired need-based financial aid of any kind.
+There were 4,422 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Kentucky is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was 9,770.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $25,797,463, and state $33,368,430.
+The total number of students (including freshmen) who were determined to have financial need amounted to 9,770.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $25,797,463, and state $33,368,430.
 The students of University of Kentucky received the -institutional need-based aid in the amount of $132,851,455, and external in the amount of $8,027,904.

 $9,338